-Students and student organizations will be considered for disciplinary action whenever violations are committed on university property.
+Students and student organizations will be considered for disciplinary action whether violations are committed on or off university property.
 For the purposes of disciplinary action only, a student is defined as any individual who has accepted an offer of admission as an undergraduate, graduate, or professional student and who has not yet graduated or officially transferred to another institution.

 For violations that do not occur on university property, action will be considered if university officials decide that university interests are involved.
-Disciplinary action may be taken by the University for any act constituting a violation of the law when the act is contrary to the university's interests as an academic community.
+Disciplinary action may be taken by the university against any act constituting a violation of the law when the act is contrary to the university's interests as an academic community.
+For example, the university may act on information received from other higher education institutions and other agencies from across the Commonwealth of Virginia.
 The university is especially concerned about high-risk behavior which threatens the lives, health, safety, and academic success of our students and has deemed off-campus violations to be actionable in the university Student Conduct system.
-Behaviors deemed high-risk include, but are not limited to, major alcohol violations, illegal drug violations, hazing violations, major theft, abusive conduct, and gender-based violence.
+Behaviors deemed high-risk include but are not limited to major alcohol violations, illegal drug violations, hazing violations, major theft, abusive conduct, and gender-based violence.